singhh5050/ios-llm-benchmarking-results/README.md

-# iOS LLM Model Performance Analysis
+# iOS LLM Model Performance Analysis [GEMMA 3N FORTHCOMING]

 This repository contains comprehensive benchmarking results for LLM models running on iOS devices.
 The analysis covers three language models: Llama 3.2, Phi3, and Qwen3.
 Each model was tested using the Instruct variant at Q4_K_M quantization level.
 All models were evaluated on a dataset of 1000 prompts randomly sampled from LMSys-Chat, running on iOS using the Metal backend.
+(WORKING ON GEMMA 3N RN)

 Swift implementation available at [https://github.com/singhh5050/llama.swiftui](https://github.com/singhh5050/llama.swiftui).
 This runs as a submodule in the `/examples` directory of [https://github.com/ggml-org/llama.cpp](https://github.com/ggml-org/llama.cpp).